 5. Activate and deactivate your selection- Once you are happy with your selection, simply click “Add+” to save your settings.
 Now the setting will be displayed as a ‘rule tag’ next to the affected OS/Browser.
 To remove it again, simply click “Remove.”

 6. Rule tags- Green rule tags indicate versions included in your targeting and Red rule tags indicate versions excluded from your targeting:

-7. Whitelisted vs. Blacklisted browser/OS versions- If you select versions of an OS to be both included (whitelisted) and excluded (blacklisted) from your targeting, and there is an overlap between the two, the blacklist is always stronger, and the traffic form the overlapping versions will NOT be targeted.
+7. Whitelisted vs. Blacklisted browser/OS versions-If you select versions of an OS to be both included (whitelisted) and excluded (blacklisted) from your targeting, and there is an overlap between the two, the blacklist is always stronger.
+The traffic from the overlapping versions will NOT be targeted.

 8. Empty group message

-In case you accidentally ‘blacklist’ all OS/Browser versions from your selection, you will receive an error message indicates you need to correct the errors below
+In case you accidentally ‘blacklist’ all OS/Browser versions from your selection, you will receive an error message which indicates that you need to correct the errors below.

 This removes the risk of saving your campaign with no traffic targeted.

 If your selection includes empty group(s), the page will display an error message saying: ‘Please correct the errors below’.

 Scroll down to find red exclamation mark(s) next to the relevant browser/OS.
 If there is more than one empty subgroup, each will show an error message.